-The purpose of the Remuneration Committee is to form informed and independent judgements on the Bank's and the Haitong Bank Group's remuneration policies and practices, as well as on the incentives created for risk, capital and liquidity management purposes, and prepare the decisions pertaining to remuneration, including decisions with implications in terms of the Bank's risk and risk management, which must be made by the General Meeting.
+The purpose of the Remuneration Committee is: (i) to provide informed and independent judgments concerning the remuneration policy and practices of the Bank and its affiliates, as well as the incentives created for risk, capital, and liquidity management purposes; and, (ii) to prepare decisions pertaining to remuneration, including those with implications in terms of the Bank's risks and risk management, which must be approved by the Shareholders' General Meeting and by the Board of Directors.

-The Remuneration Committee is composed of three members of the Board of Directors who are not members of the Executive Committee.
-The majority of these members must be independent and they are appointed by the Board of Directors.
+The Remuneration Committee consists of three members from the Board of Directors who do not serve on the Executive Committee.
+The majority of these members must be independent and are appointed by the Board of Directors.

-The Remuneration Committee held six meetings in 2021 (four being electronic).
+The Remuneration Committee held three meetings in 2022.